Thursday, May 1, 2025

 Five Star Final is a movie from 1931 pre-code drama directed by Mervyn LeRoy, that dives deep into the cutthroat world of sensational journalism.
 The film showcases the consequences of prioritizing sales over ethics in the media industry.
 It centers on Joseph W. Randall, the editor of a tabloid newspaper desperate to boost circulation.
 Under pressure from his ruthless boss, he saves an old scandal involving Nancy Townsend

 a woman trying to move on from her past.
+IMBD

 Thursday, March 27, 2025